johnbywater/quantdsl/README.md

 assert_almost_equal(2.935, calc_european(spot=10, strike=12, sigma=0.9, rate=0))
 ```

-These results compare well with results from the Black-Scholes analytic formula for European stock options.
+These results compare well with results from the Black-Scholes analytic formula for European stock options, across a
+range of strike prices, volatilities, and interest rates.

 ```python
 from scipy.stats import norm